-Where a Facility handles hydrocarbon liquids and natural gas, emissions are allocated to natural gas on an energy basis ("Energy-allocated") or to the handling of Natural Gas based on the emission source, as outlined in Table 3.
-Operators should make best efforts to attribute individual inventory adjustments made via Section 3.3: Emissions Reconciliation to individual sources, but may default to energy allocation if there are uncertainties in source attribution.
+Where a Facility handles hydrocarbon liquids11 and natural gas, emissions are allocated to natural gas on an energy basis ("Energy-allocated").
+Operators should make best efforts to attribute individual inventory adjustments made via Section 3.3: Emissions Reconciliation to individual sources.
 The methodology for calculating methane intensity associated with LNG operations is as follows: